ravi-manoj/gallabox_docs/README_2.md

 ---
-description: 'Send Commerce Catalogues on WhatsApp: A Step by Step Guide'
+description: "Send Commerce Catalogues on WhatsApp: A Step by Step Guide"
 ---

 # 🛒 Catalogue